Insider tips from the ski patroller

 Nobody knows the ski resort at Lenk better than he does.
 The slopes, cross-country skiing trails and hiking trails here are his home.
 Even at night he can even find his way around like no one else.
 Ski patroller Jürg is the manager – and now he reveals his personal tips for winter adventure at Lenk.

 Lenk has played a pioneering role in the history of the Skicross Park.
-The Audi Skicross Gold Park stands out thanks to its perfectly prepared piste suitable for the whole family.
+The Cross Park Betelberg stands out thanks to its perfectly prepared piste suitable for the whole family.
 But FIS competitions have also been organised here on many occasions.
 The park has also been tested by the world elite and found worthy.
 Anybody wishing to find out for themselves what ski cross actually feels like cannot go far wrong here.
 Even though the 920-metre-long circuit is quite hard on your legs.
 Up to four skiers start at the same time.
 The first person to cross the finishing line is the winner.
 A ski pass provides free access to the park.
 Each year at the end of January a ski cross kids race is also held as part of the Audi Skicross Tour.

 Eating in the ski resort